Siddpawar9222/Obsidian-Vault/Java/006-Multithreading/Concurrency/002-CustomExecutorService-Policies.md

 ---

-## Step 2 — All 4 Rejection Policies with examples
+## All 4 Rejection Policies with examples

 ```java
 // Policy 1: AbortPolicy (default)